mk-fg/rst-icalendar-event-tracker/README.rst

 structure, checks any associated feeds or conditions, and creates iCalendar entries from these.

+Basically a kind of simple local-only non-interactive calendar app for those who already know rst and like unixy tools in console with built-in "poll url for changes" functionality.

 Simple example for one-off event spec anywhere in source rst file::

   - Make this rst-calendar parser thing